holochain/docs-pages/src/pages/concepts/7_validation.md

 The result of a validation, if it was able to complete, is stored as a **validation receipt**.
 A failed validation receipt is also called a **warrant**.
 If a participant asks an authority for a piece of data that happens to be invalid, the authority can return the warrant in place of the actual data.

-While this works for finding the validity of one _particular_ entry or action, a participant might have a reason to find out if another participant has ever produced _any_ invalid data, Un the future, Holochain may allow them to consult the agent activity authorities for that peer and get all warrants at once.
+While this works for finding the validity of one _particular_ entry or action, a participant might have a reason to find out if another participant has ever produced _any_ invalid data.
+In the future, Holochain may allow them to consult the agent activity authorities for that peer and get all warrants at once.

 ## How validation rules are defined